 Forming in 2017, Plain Faraday is an indie-folk-and-funk project hailing from Colorado.
 The backbone of the group consists of the father-son duo, Caleb (vocals and guitar) and Rob Sanders (double bass).
-The guild of musician-friends also includes cellist Katie Burns, percussionist Miles Jenkins, multi-instrumentalists Ezra Bram and Riley Merino, and trumpeter Ian Thomas.
+The guild of musician-friends also includes cellist Katie Burns, drummer Miles Jenkins, multi-instrumentalists Ezra Bram and Riley Merino, and trumpeter Ian Thomas.
 Follow along and you’ll see other local artists from time to time joining the parade of melody-makers.